Explanations » A1 Grammar Explanations » Verbs + to + infinitive and verbs + -ing

 • I would like to buy a new computer.

-The second verb takes the to + infinitive form in the past too.
+The second verb takes the to-infinitive form in the past too.

-• I wanted to go home.
-(NOT I wanted to went home.)
+• I wanted to go home. blank

-would like
+Would like

 • I‘d like to study English.